-Safety Data Sheets should be obtained for each hazardous chemical that is produced, transported, stored, imported, or used in the workplace.
-Some examples of products that you would need an SDS for would typically include paints, cleaners, solvents, sealants, lubricants, compressed gasses, fuels, etc.
+Safety Data Sheets should be obtained for each hazardous chemical produced, transported, stored, imported or used in the workplace.
+Some examples of products that you would typically need an SDS for include paints, cleaners, solvents, sealants, lubricants, compressed gasses, fuels, etc.

-In addition to a compliant SDS, the Globally Harmonized System of Classification and Labeling (GHS) requires a specific label for chemical products.
+In addition to a compliant SDS, the GHS requires a specific label for chemical products.

-The six elements that are required on a GHS compliant label are:
+The six elements required on a GHS-compliant label are:

-- Product Identifier – How the chemical is identified and must match what is listed on the SDS
+- Product Identifier – How the chemical is identified (i.e. all warnings indicators and DOT information) must identically match what is listed on the SDS.

 - Hazard Statements – A phrase that describes the nature of the specific hazard a product presents.
-Form more information on Hazardous Materials for DOT, please contact Infotrac
+For more information on hazardous materials for DOT, please contact Infotrac.

-Royal Chemical understands that creating a SDS can be a daunting task.
+Royal Chemical understands that creating an SDS can be a daunting task.
 We partner with Infotrac to help guide our clients.
-As an emergency response company, they understand the importance of an accurate safety data sheet.
-Their SDS specialists can work with you to turn your chemical data into a compliant SDS.
+As an emergency response company, they understand the importance of an accurate SDS.
+Their specialists can work with you to turn your chemical data into a compliant SDS.

-Royal Chemical recommends Infotrac as a preferred SDS Authoring Specialist.
-Contact Infotrac today for more information or to get a quote!
+Royal Chemical recommends Infotrac as a preferred SDS authoring specialist.
+Contact Infotrac today to get a quote.